Search: Advanced search

 Wastage refers to the number of horses that are ‘lost’ from the racing industry.
 Wastage can occur at any stage of the horse’s life, including prior to racing.

 In 2002 it was estimated that Australia had 1.2 million horses including Thoroughbred and Standardbred racehorses.
 A large number of horses exit the Thoroughbred and Standardbred racehorse industries each year though there is limited research on the full extent of the wastage problem in Australia.
-It is estimated that out of 1000 pregnancies in Thoroughbred Australian mares only 300 foals will actually race.
+It has been estimated that in any one year, 1000 Thoroughbred mares are required to produce about 300 horses that race .
+This estimate accounts for many factors including mare fertility and foal survival.
 The structure of the breeding industry is such that it depends on the need for ‘replacement’ racehorses however, this high rate of horse turn-over raises serious concerns about the fate of the horses leaving the industry.
 Similar pre-racing wastage has been found in Standardbred horses (trotters and pacers).

 Horses may be rejected from the racing industry due to poor performance, illness, injury and behavioural problems.
 Across all equestrian disciplines, the single largest reason for wastage is musculoskeletal injury.
 Only a certain proportion of these surplus racehorses can be used by the equestrian industry or join breeding programs, which means that thousands of young and often healthy horses are sent to knackeries and abattoirs every year.
 Thus the horsemeat industry represents a significant direct destination for a lot of these horses.
 The Australian horse meat industry consists of slaughterhouses selling the meat as pet food in the domestic market and those exporting the meat for human consumption.